emielhagen/photo-app/README.md

 ```
 And you will be able to use the application [Photo app](http://localhost:3000/)

-Only the homepage is excepted from logging in.
-All other pages require to create a user profile first.
+Devise is added for users and only the homepage is excepted from logging in.
+All other pages require you to create a user profile first.
 Once this is done, the app is accessible fully.
-Favoriting photos from any album will be user specific.
+It is currently just set up so that multiple users can add and edit photo albums from themself and others.
+If required this could be restricted to self uploaded material.
+Favoriting photos from any album is already user specific.

 # CSS
 I have structured the css primarily in components.
 This way it is easy to re-use and easy to find.